sasanin/kubernetes-with-tanzu-cheatsheet/Day 1 - Design buildup/TAP install/gke/README.md

 | Update Tanzu CLI - **Plugins**| `tanzu plugin list` will show you the current installed plugins but also upgradeable ones.<br />If you would like to install any then run script: `tanzu plugin install <PLUGIN NAME>` or if you want to upgrade any then: `tanzu plugin upgrade <PLUGIN NAME>`.| | |
 | Kubectl CLI - **Health check and upgrade** | Use `kubectl version --output=yaml` to see your client and server versions in yaml format.<br />Make sure the CLI client can run on the latest supported Kubernetes version - check [here](https://kubernetes.io/releases/).<br />If you need to upgrade your Kubectl CLI then the simple thing is to use Homebrew: `brew upgrade kubectl`. || *You will also be able to see the output in json format if changing to `--output=json`.* |

-### Step 2a - How to use a GKE Artifact Repository
+### Step 2a - Setting up a GKE Artifact Repository with Keys for Service Accounts
 | What you are trying to achieve | On local Mac | In Google Cloud | Notes |
 | --- | --- | --- | --- |
 | Go to Artifact Registry in Google Cloud | | Go to your [Google Cloud Console](https://console.cloud.google.com/) and search for "Artifact Registry".
 This reqistry will hold all your repositories. | *Before you start make sure you are in the right project.
 Check this by the project drop down list in upper left corner.* |